-9. Longevity and reliability
+8. Longevity and Reliability

 We’ve mentioned the reliability of most light types above, but it’s good to reflect a bit on the topic in general.
 Lamps are usually listed to have a life span of a certain amount of hours.
 However, the conditions and pattern of usage may have a large influence on this life span.

-Life span of CFLs
+Life Span of CFLs

 CFLs have as a standard life span about 10.000 hours.
 Depending on the make and model it will reduce in light output towards the end of its life and eventually stop functioning altogether.
 Fluorescents, indlucing CFL’s, tube lights and others, can have a severely diminished life span if they are switched on and off often, for instance, sometimes even lower than incandescents.
 There are special models thart are used for rapid switching.
 It is suggested that a CFL is better left on if a room is left for less than 15 minutes.
 A 5 minute on-off cycle used occasionally may already severely deteriorate its lifespan.

-Most LED lamps have not yet been around long enough to say for certain what their life span will be.
+Light type Average life span lamps have not yet been around long enough to say for certain what their life span will be.
 LEDs don’t really stop emitting light, but slowly degrade over time.
 Therefore, the lifespan is often related to a certain percentage of light output, like 50.000 hours for 60% light output (15 years at 8 hours/day), which is typical.
 LEDs are sensitive to being 'over driven’, which means receiving higher voltage than their design parameters, which makes them brighter but also can dramatically decrease their life.
 Under-volting may increase their life span.
 Over and undervolting can only be achieved by tweaking with the lamps, so in normal conditions should not occur.